We work with more than 300 partners to bring you better travel deals

 Winters here tend to involve long periods of darkness that is alleviated by a cosy, jovial atmosphere in the city centre.
 Time your trip to coincide with a Christmas market, but be aware that flights during the Christmas period tend to be more expensive.
 For cheap flights to Trondheim and discounted accommodation, try booking your trip during the off peak periods such as February and November.

-When is the best time to book flights to Trondheim?
+When is the best time to book a flight to Trondheim?

 Which day is cheapest to fly to Trondheim?